School Starts Soon—Is Your Child Fully Vaccinated?

 To keep children in schools healthy, Georgia requires children to get vaccines against certain diseases before going to school.
 If you’re unsure of Georgia’s school requirements, now is the time to check with your child’s doctor, your child’s school, or your local health department.
 That way, your child can get any needed vaccines before the back-to-school rush.

-Children attending any childcare facility, pre-kindergarten, Head Start program, nursery, or school are required to have Form 3231 on file.
-This includes public and private operations and all enterprises, educational programs and institutions involved in the care, supervision or instruction of children.
+Children attending any childcare facility, pre-kindergarten, Head Start program, nursery, or school in Georgia are required to haveon file.
+This includes public and private operations and all enterprises, educational programs, and institutions involved in the care, supervision, or instruction of children.
 Certificates are required for all children through grade 12.

 7th Grade Immunization Requirements